RogoSolutions/rogo-esp32-sdk/examples/wile/wile_switch/README.md

-# Wile Switch Example - 4 Gag Smart Switch - an example of Rogo SDK based on Wi-Le
+# Wile Switch Example - an example of Rogo SDK based on Wi-Le
 This is an example for the Rogo Wile SDK based on Esp32 series Micro-controller, this is customization version of the ESP IDF 5.1.1, which comes with Rogo's proprietary Libraries for Wile Functionalities

 ## Supported Hardware